Social Media Week 2017

 Below are my key highlights from an action packed week.

-Influencers and advocates rule the world
+Influencers and advocates rule the social media world

 According to Olapic, only 7% of UK audiences trust traditional brand advertising.
 Consumers trust brand advocates, the ordinary Joe, and it’s these individuals who’ll end up driving traffic to your website.